Find out why lithium-polymer is so popular.

 The polymer hype of the early 2000s is still going strong, but most users cannot distinguish between a regular Li-ion and one with polymer architecture.
 While many people identify the term “polymer” as a “plastic,” polymers range from synthetic plastics to natural biopolymers and proteins that are from a fundamental biological structure.

 Lithium-polymer differs from other battery systems in the type of electrolyte used.
-The original polymer design dating back to the 1970s uses a solid (dry) polymer electrolyte that resembles a plastic-like film.
+The original polymer design dating back to the 1970s used a solid (dry) polymer electrolyte that resembles a plastic-like film.
 This insulator allows the exchange of ions (electrically charged atoms) and replaces the traditional porous separator that is soaked with electrolyte.
-A solid polymer has a poor conductivity at room temperature and the battery must be heated to 50–60°C (122–140°F) to enable current flow.
-The much anticipated “true plastic battery” promised in the early 2000s did not materialize; the conductivity could not be attained at ambient temperature.
+A solid polymer has a poor conductivity at room temperature and the battery must be heated to 60C (140F) and higher to enable current flow.
+The much anticipated “true plastic battery” promised in the early 2000s did not materialize as the conductivity could not be attained at ambient temperature.

 To make the modern Li-polymer battery conductive at room temperature, gelled electrolyte has been added.
 All Li-ion polymer cells today incorporate a micro porous separator with some moisture.
 Li-polymer can be built on many systems, such as Li-cobalt, NMC, Li-phosphate and Li-manganese, and is not considered unique battery chemistry.
 Most Li-polymer packs are for the consumer market and are based on Li-cobalt.